dangoslen/dangoslen-me-site/content/blog/stay-close-to-the-code.md

 All this to say: find ways to stay close to the code.
 You'll be a better mentor, a better engineer, and make better technical decisions.

 This might change if you move into being a manager or potentially even a staff level engineer.
-Those roles have different responsbilities and a wider breadth than that of a senior engineer dedicated to one team.
+Those roles have different responsibilities and a wider breadth than that of a senior engineer dedicated to one team.

 But until then...